yuqiii-wang/KnowledgeNotes/math/ai/cv/cv_features/bow.md

 This is much faster than searching/matching feature top-down from tree root.

-In the code implementation below, `InvertedFile` is the total db, consisted of a vector of "row"s.
+In the code implementation below, `InvertedFile` is the whole db, consisted of a vector of "row"s.
 Each cell/entry in a row is an `IFPair` that contains the cell/entry id `entry_id` and its value `word_weight`.

-To get the inverted file of a word, there is `InvertedFile[word_id]`, where a row represents a vector of weights down from root to leaf node where each entry/node is the image's weight at this layer.
+To get the inverted file of a word, there is `InvertedFile[word_id]`, where a row represents a vector of images that contain this feature and the word/feature weight.
-The higher of `word_weight`, the higher the probability of exclusiveness of this feature distinguishing the image.
+The higher of `word_weight`, the higher the probability of exclusiveness of this feature distinguishing images.

 ```cpp
 template<class TDescriptor, class F>